dwani-ai/docs/docs/index.md

 ## Overview

-Dwani.ai empowers users with the following features:
+dwani.ai empowers users with the following features:

 - **Text and Image Inference**: Process and analyze text and images with state-of-the-art models.
 - **Document Processing**: Extract, translate, and query documents efficiently.